 When the BIA failed to immediately follow through, Lakota Law organized intensively to inspire action.
 In the summer of 2012, we helped increase tribal participation at a conference in Rapid City attended by three Executive Branch Departments (the Department of the Interior, the Department of Justice, and the Department of Health and Human Services).

 Since 2012, Lakota Law has successfully organized to secure $200,000 planning grants to assist the Standing Rock and Pine Ridge nations in securing direct federal funding to administer foster care and adoption services.
 The work to secure autonomy from South Dakota continues to this day.
-Recently, Lakota Law helped to facilitate the opening of a teen center at Standing Rock, very near to our Native-run foster home.
+Recently, Lakota Law helped to facilitate the opening of a teen center at Standing Rock, very near to our Native-run kinship care home.

 In 2016, the Dakota Access pipeline (DAPL) threatened the Lakota’s sacred lands and water, so we expanded our mission.
 The injustices perpetrated against the Lakota during the peaceful and prayerful resistance to DAPL highlighted a blatant pattern of contempt and disregard for the Lakota and their sovereignty.

 In 2017, in the wake of the Standing Rock protests, we undertook the successful defense of Lakota water protector and LPLP attorney Chase Iron Eyes, who had been arrested for allegedly trespassing on his tribe's own ancestral lands and instigating a "riot."

 The term "riot" is now key to an ongoing attack on American civil liberties.
 States around the nation are passing laws meant to chill and criminalize the protest of pipelines, which constantly ignore treaty boundaries and have the potential to despoil sacred lands.
 The Lakota People's Law Project is committed to protecting the First Amendment rights of Native peoples and their allies.